stephenmcd/cartridge/docs/settings.rst

 ``SHOP_CURRENCY_LOCALE``
 ------------------------

-Controls the formatting of monetary values accord to the locale module in the python standard library.
+Controls the formatting of monetary values according to the locale module in the python standard library.
 If an empty string is used, will fall back to the system's locale.

 Default: ``''``